 CBD, Alcohol, and Toxicology

 It’s widely studied and reported that alcohol harms both the brain and the liver.
 In contrast, we have not been able to find a study showing with conclusive realistic lab testing conditions that shows that CBD is harmful in any way.
 There are a few that state CBD is harmful, but those tests are skewed very badly.
 For instance, who injects 3000x the normal amount of CBD directly into a mouse’s brain?
 How is that realistic?
 Try the same test with something like sugar.
 I’m sure that would give bad results too.
 See a well written editorial on that test and how the FDA has handled it here:

 I personally have been involved in an FDA sponsored liver toxicology study for CBD.
 Of course, I got to see my results from the study.
 The results?

 My blood work was completely clean.
 That’s after consuming 1000mg of CBD over 30 days.
 Now that is a real-life test.
-There were over 860 test subjects involved.
+There were 839 test subjects involved.
 I’m sure that the FDA got a pretty good body of data on this study.